 Training Travel - Includes in-state travel for inspectors, agents, appropriate management team members and investigators to attend MCSAP related training.
-The annual Top Hands training event in St. George and NAS classes are included in this portion of the travel budget.
+The annual Top Hands training event and NAS classes are included in this portion of the travel budget.
+Other events, such as the CVSA Level VIII Forum and the FMCSA IT Whiteboard Session are also included.
 Amounts are based on past years experience.
-Training travel may include mileage for a personel vehicle if a state vehicle is not available, per diem for meals, and hotel stays at state approved hotels.
+Training travel may include mileage for a personal vehicle if a state vehicle is not available, per diem for meals, and hotel stays at state approved hotels.
 On occassion it might involve a certified NAS instructor to travel out of state to teach a class.
 If that is the case, it would involve airfare, hotel, per diem for meals and transportation to/from airport to hotel.